josdeweger-zz/SheetToObjects/README.md

 For more information, check out the tests: https://github.com/josdeweger/SheetToObjects/blob/dev/src/SheetToObjects.Specs

+### Validation
+The following validations are provided out of the box:
+- IsRequired
+- Regex
+- Minimum
+- Maximum

+If you need your own custom validation, you can extend the library by implementing one of the following interfaces and writing extension methods:
+- IParsingRule (these rules are validated during parsing of the cell value, e.g. IsRequiredRule)
+- IComparableRule (these rules do some kind of comparison between values)
+- IGenericRule (all other rules)

 ## Doing the actual mapping
 The actual mapping is easy, tell your instance of the `SheetMapper` to map a sheet to a `Type`:
 ```
-MappingResult result = sheetMapper.Map<SomeModel>(sheet); //contains successfully parsed models and validation errors
+MappingResult result = sheetMapper.Map<SomeModel>(sheet);
 ```

+The result will contain a list of validation errors (if any), flags indicating success or failure and a list of succesfully parsed models (if any).

 ## Dependency Injection
 You have the option of creating and configuring a new `SheetMapper` instance every time you need one, but this might become tedious pretty fast.
-It will also decrease testability, so it might be a good idea to use the Dependency Injection Framework of your choice to register `SheetToObjects`.
+Newing up an instance everywhere could also decrease testability, so it might be a good idea to use the Dependency Injection Framework of your choice to register `SheetToObjects`.
 An example using `Microsoft.Extensions.DependencyInjection`:

 ```